 Mr. Bennett has worked as a consultant for NEC Corporation in Japan, and a sales engineer in advanced electronics manufacturing for German-based Heraeus GmbH.
 He has spent over a year of his life on ships, some in oceanographic research and the majority working for the Marine Division of Schlumberger, Inc., as a navigator for oil exploration in the West Indies and the Gulf of Mexico.
 His work has included extensive international collaborations with Europe, Latin America, North America, Australasia, Japan, and the West Indies, including intensive “international relations immersion training” while working on oil exploration ships, the crews of which represented 10 nationalities speaking 7 languages.

 Douglas Bennett received a Mechanical Engineering Degree from Georgia Tech.
 He also holds a Master’s in English – Creative Writing – from Iowa State University, and a second Master of Science in Interdisciplinary Graduate Studies – concentrating on Astrophysics, English, and Political Science with an emphasis on Technology, Policy, and Culture, also from Iowa State.
 He is a designated outstanding alumni from Iowa State and was credited with penning the first, and perhaps only, fiction short story used in a National Academy of Sciences report.
 He also was the primary author for a fiction work, “The Last Teacher” released by the US Department of Commerce in their report Visions 2020.
-Other contributors to report included Bill Gates, George Lucas, and AURA board member, Vint Cerf.
+Other contributors to report included Bill Gates, George Lucas, and former AURA board member, Vint Cerf.